Davidwarchy/the-self-grounded-agent/chat/5-active-exploration.md

 We want to create another part (in another folder seperate from exploration and training) that does active moving to certain objects... it does this even when it got lost during exploration.
-So we have a chicken and egg problem (of knowing the objects in order to move to them; and moving about in order to discover object hood!)....
+So we have a chicken and egg problem (of knowing the objects in order to move to them; and moving about in order to discover objecthood!)....

 We want to have the robot be biased to moving towards just a few objects (it's interesting how lifeform ever pay attention to just a few stimuli and not the whole barrage of stimulation coming in).